finos/common-domain-model/docs/product-model.md

 ---

-The price and quantity attributes in the [PayoutBase]{.title-ref}
-structure are positioned in the [ResolvablePriceQuantity]{.title-ref}
-data type.
-This data type mirrors the [PriceQuantity]{.title-ref} data type and contains both the price and quantity schedules.
+The price and quantity attributes in the _PayoutBase_ structure are positioned in the _ResolvablePriceQuantity_ data type.
+This data type mirrors the _PriceQuantity_ data type and contains both the price and quantity schedules.

 In addition that data type supports the definition of additional